SoMa-Project/ifco_pose_estimator/README.md

 The package performs the following steps:

 * The `ifco_pose_server` subscribes to the `pcl_topic` and keeps only the points of the point cloud that might correspond to the IFCO based on thresholding of the A channel of an image of the scene in LAB format.
 * The `ifco_pose_server` fits an IFCO model to the resultant point cloud using ICP and the `ifco_pose` service returns the estimated `pose` of the IFCO with respect to the camera and the achieved `fitness`.
-The IFCO coordinate frame is placed on the IFCO base with the z axis pointing away from the opening of the IFCO and the x axis pointing along the long side of the IFCO.
+The IFCO coordinate frame is placed at the centre of the IFCO base with the z axis pointing away from the opening of the IFCO and the x axis pointing along the long side of the IFCO.
 * If the `ifco_pose` service was called with the parameter `publish_ifco` set to `True`, then the `ifco_pose_server` will also publish the IFCO model in the planning scene.

 ## Node input